MiamiOH-CSE274/Portfolio/README.md

 ----
 TODO: Define/describe each of the following terms, as they apply to memory management in C++

-* The call stack (not to be confused with the stack data structure!) - The call stack holds variables like an array, but stores in a LIFO structure.
+* The call stack (not to be confused with the stack data structure!) - The call stack holds all statically allocated variables like an array, but stores in a LIFO structure.
+The stack hold local variables.

 * The heap (not to be confused with the heap data structure!) - The heap is a pool of memory used for dynamic allocation.

-* Address -
-The location of a variable's memory stored in the computer.
+* Address - The location of a variable's memory stored in the computer.

-* Pointer -
-A variable which stores the address to a variable and can reference the address at any time.
+* Pointer - A variable which stores the address to a variable and can reference the address at any time.

 TODO: Answer the following questions about memory management and dynamic variables